HL7/US-Core/source/pages/basic-provenance.md

    - Provenance.agent.onBehalfOf set to the HIE organization
 - Provenance.agent.type = transmitter
   - Provenance.agent.who set to the HIE organization

+[^1]: This Basic Provenance guidance and [[US Core Provenance Profile]] is provisional and may change in future releases.
+It is based on feedback from the HL7 and Argonaut communities.
+However, there was incomplete testing of this approach.

 {% include link-list.md %}